DMcP89/DMcP89.github.io/Working with multiple node architectures in K3s.md

 ## Creating an image with our binary

 Now creating the image file is a bit trickier since we can't just copy Elastic's image file.
-But it would seem I am not the first person to run into this issue as I was able to find this [Medium post](https://edmondcck.medium.com/build-the-filebeat-docker-image-for-odroid-architecture-f9baec423d4b) going through a similar solution for odroid architecture.
+But it would seem I am not the first person to run into this issue as I was able to find this [Medium post](https://edmondcck.medium.com/build-the-filebeat-docker-image-for-odroid-architecture-f9baec423d4b) going through a similar solution for ppc64le architectures.
 Now the article is using an older version of filebeats but we can rework it to fit our needs.
 First we need to copy a few files, including our new binary, into a directory so they can be easily copied to the docker image:

 ```bash
 # while still in the beats/filebeat directory